borntofrappe/game-development/Games/Picross/README.md

 - `StartState`: show the name of the game above a single button, with the string 'Levels'

-- `SelectState`: show the levels in a grid.
+- `SelectState`: show the levels side by side, and allow to select a particular one

-  Currently, the number is low enough to have them readily available in one screen, but in a more complex demo you might add pagination, with the idea of showing `x` levels per page.

-  For each level, show a question mark using the instructions behind `LEVELS[0]`.
-The idea is to then have a flag for completed levels, and show the completed structure instead of this default.

-- `PlayState`: display an empty grid, accompanied only by the hints.
+- `PlayState`: play the selected level, starting with an empty grid and the accompanying hints

-  This is where the bulk of the game happens.

 ### StartState